-Nice Job Fixing It, Villain: Yes, good job firing Big Show, cause now he'd hit rock bottom and had nothing left to lose, so now he could invade your programming all he wants without any restrictions.
-Oops.
+Firing Big Show and allowing him to hit rock bottom with nothing left to lose, meaning he could invade your programming all he wants without any restrictions.

 Sink or Swim Mentor: Not unlike his role to Randy Orton in Evolution, Triple H acts the same here for Orton in a more official capacity, expecting the best out of him both in and out of the ring as the anointed "Face of the WWE," a prime example being the proverbial "gauntlet" Hunter set up for Randy where he faces each of his five opponents in the Elimination Chamber match in singles matches.

 Teeth-Clenched Teamwork: It's becoming increasingly clear that none of the McMahons' underlings in the Authority really like each other much and are only working together to get favors out of Hunter and Stephanie's stroke.